 Cobb Salad:

-Who doesn’t know the popular Cobb Salad?
+Who doesn’t know the famous Cobb Salad?
 But did you know that it originates from California and has almost 100 years?
-In 1930, the now classic salad was invented at the Hollywood Brown Derby restaurant in Hollywood.
-One night, the owner of the restaurant came home very hungry, and he made himself a dish with whatever he had in the kitchen at that late hour: Lettuce, Egg, Avocado, Tomato, Chicken, Onion, Bacon, and Blue cheese.
+In 1930, the classic salad was invented at Hollywood’s Hollywood Brown Derby restaurant.
+One night, the restaurant owner came home very hungry, and he made himself a dish with whatever he had in the kitchen at that late hour: Lettuce, Egg, Avocado, Tomato, Chicken, Onion, Bacon, and Blue cheese.
 And this is how one of the California signature dishes was born.

 Where to try it: